top of page

 CSA Membership

-By purchasing a share of our CSA , you eat seasonally, support your local farmer (that's us!), and know exactly where your food and flowers come from.
+By purchasing a share of our CSA , you eat seasonally, support your local farmer (that's us!), and know exactly where your food come from.
 Send us a message or email if you want to be a member or have questions.

 20210515_142751_edited_edited.jpg